Time icon

 In 2020, PNC Bank was ordered to pay $2.75 million to three former customer service reps to settle an overtime pay dispute.
 The plaintiffs claimed PNC Bank neither tracked nor recorded their hours worked; they also reported they could only clock in once they’d booted their computers and read their emails, totaling three unpaid hours per week per employee.

 Organizations can avoid lawsuits entirely if they prioritize HR compliance.
-Although the landscape can feel like a minefield of laws and regulations to keep up with, this guide explores what you need to know.
+Although the landscape can feel like a minefield of laws and regulations to keep up with, this guide explores what you need to know to ensure compliance during benefits administration.

 What should be on your HR compliance checklist?